decision-making-mike/sql-postgresql-learning/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 49.
+Documentation reading.
+Reading about business process modelling

+I have read up to point "9.9.
+Date/Time Functions and Operators" in the PostgreSQL's documentation.

+I have read up to point "To be modeling" in  https://en.m.wikipedia.org/wiki/Business_process_modeling.

 ## Update 48.
 Documentation reading

 I have read up to point "9.7.2. `SIMILAR TO` Regular Expressions" in the PostgreSQL's documentation.